Schedule Your Appointment Today !

 What Causes Seborrheic Dermatitis?

-While seborrheic dermatitis is a common issue, its exact cause is not yet known and research is still being performed.
+While seborrheic dermatitis is a common issue, its exact cause is not yet known, and research is still being performed.
 What research has shown is that poor personal hygiene is not a factor in the development of seborrheic dermatitis and the issue does not appear to be an allergic reaction.

 While seborrheic dermatitis can affect people of all different skin colors and ages, this issue most commonly affects infants younger than three months old and adults between the ages of 30 and 60.